 Sarah says the most rewarding part of working in the Department is the collaborative environment and the diversity of her roles.
 ‘On any day I may receive a request from the Minister; provide policy advice; or engage with industrial, academic and community stakeholders.’

-of science, maths, computing and IT graduates gained full-time employment.
+of pharmacy graduates gained full-time employment.

 of engineering graduates gained full-time employment

 of employers agree that STEM qualifications are valuable to their workplace.

 Sarah’s and Emma’s experiences reflect a broader trend in the employment outcomes for STEM graduates.
 The 2021 Graduates Outcomes Survey revealed that 80.3% of engineering graduates gained full-time employment in 2021, compared to the national average of 68.9% for all graduates.
 Pharmacy graduates had even higher outcomes, with 95% of graduates gaining full-time employment.